DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Female warrior stood up, and left the stabbed sword as it is.

 "As for tomorrow Jeanne-sama decided to head to elven forest.
-She is planning to explore the forest which became nest to foreign gods."
+She is planning to explore the forest which became nest to sidhes."

 "Understood.
 Then me and Rinne..."